EmanuelBender/H6X_10.2-old-/README.md

 https://www.dropbox.com/sh/55ojpmb22klrcrt/AAD_1oTMBvdd2am53Xtve0X7a?dl=0 <br/>
 ______________________________________________________________________________
 <p>
-<b>if you are intersted in knowing more or joining in Helping me, write a comment.</b>
+<b>if you are intersted in knowing more or joining me, write a comment.</b>
 <p>    <p/>